 I had seen a number of podcasters talk about Masterminds.
 I had even heard some high profile ones offering “six-figure masterminds” with prices in the five-figures.
 Not happening on my budget.

 Trust me, if I had that type of money to throw around, I’d do it.
 But there are other items that are higher up on the priority list.

 But the idea kept festering: They’re all talking about it, I have no idea what one looks like, let alone where to find one of these masterminds, but they all talking about getting good results from them.

 Since a mastermind opportunity didn’t present itself to me (and I certainly couldn’t find one in the food space), I made my own opportunity.

 I reached out to a handful (ok, like 2 people) to see if they’d want to join a group.
 Now, to be fair they’re located across the US, so meeting in person was also out.

 Three bloggers intrepidly trying a bold experiment: was this concept of a mastermind all podcaster bull crap?
 Or was it real and some how the step up we all needed?

-The answer quickly become the second of those questions.
+The answer quickly becomes the second of those questions.